Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 1. IAM Users:

    - `credex-core-staging-deployment`: User for staging deployments
-   - `credex-core-production-deployment`: User for production deployments
+   - `credex-core-production-deployment`: User for production deployments.

 2. IAM Group:

-   - `credex-core-deployment`: Group that includes both deployment users
+   - `credex-core-deployment`: Group that includes both deployment users.

 3. IAM Policy:
-   - `credex-core-permissions`: Policy that defines the permissions needed for deployment
+   - `credex-core-permissions`: Policy that defines the permissions needed for deployment.
+This script is saved in the AWS IAM console, and executed there.
+A current copy is manually saved in our docs directory [here](docs/deploy/credex-permissions.json).

 The `credex-core-permissions` policy is attached to the `credex-core-deployment` group, granting necessary permissions to both staging and production deployment users.